gp2112/desafios-quarentena/Desafio 1/README.md

-You can try my version here: <a href="https://gp2112.github.io/pokemon/" target="_blank">gp2112.github.io/pokemon/</a> (please, verify if autoplay is authorized in your browser)
+You can try my version here: <a href="https://gp2112.github.io/pokemon/" target="_blank">gp2112.github.io/pokemon/</a> (please, verify if autoplay is allowed in your browser)

 # Desafio #1 - Arena de Batalha